 We have good news — it doesn’t have to be.

-There is a common misperception the exhibit design process is linear, that everything must happen in a specific order.
+There is a common misperception your exhibit design process is linear, and that everything must happen in a specific order.

 More good news (we are full of that today) — this is false.

 Take a look at the NASA Engineering Design Process.
-See how the goal is at the center, and everything revolves around that?
+The main goal is at the center, and everything revolves around that.
 There is nothing linear about it, and there shouldn’t be anything linear about how you approach exhibit design either.
 Honestly, if NASA can send someone to the moon with this process, it can certainly work for trade show exhibits.
-Let’s explore ways to make this process so smooth it results in an out-of-this-world exhibit experience.
+Let’s explore ways to make this process so smooth it results in an out-of-this-world exhibit partner and booth experience.

 3…2…1 blastoff: issuing a new RFP